Magistrates To Control Price Hike By Exercising Powers: DC - UrduPoint

 Magistrates To Control Price Hike By Exercising Powers: DC

-Deputy Commissioner (DC) Syed Mosa Raza Tuesday said that price magistrates should control artificial price hike by exercising their powers and ensure sale of commodities at fixed rates besides checking hoarding and adulteration
+Deputy Commissioner (DC) Muhammad Asghar Joyia Tuesday said that price magistrates should control artificial price hike by exercising their powers and ensure sale of commodities at fixed rates besides checking hoarding and adulteration

-MUZAFFARGARH, (UrduPoint / Pakistan Point News - 21st Dec, 2021 ) :Deputy Commissioner (DC) Syed Mosa Raza Tuesday said that price magistrates should control artificial price hike by exercising their powers and ensure sale of commodities at fixed rates besides checking hoarding and adulteration.
+SARGODHA, (UrduPoint / Pakistan Point News - 28th Dec, 2021 ) :Deputy Commissioner (DC) Muhammad Asghar Joyia Tuesday said that price magistrates should control artificial price hike by exercising their powers and ensure sale of commodities at fixed rates besides checking hoarding and adulteration.

 Presiding over a meeting here, the DC said that provincial government was committed to provide relief to the people and it was the duty of the functionaries to enforce orders in letter and spirit to achieve the desired results.